lisael/pg-django/README.rst

 Pg-django is a fork of `Django <https://www.djangoproject.com/>`_ that uses `PostgreSQL <http://www.postgresql.org/>`_ as database backend.

-It does not break Django's database agnosticity, but it provides postgres-only new features.
-As such it aims to be a drop-in replacemant of Django, and a particular attention is ported at not breaking django features and APIs.
+It does not break Django's database agnosticism, but it provides postgres-only new features.
+As such it aims to be a drop-in replacement of Django, and a particular attention is ported at not breaking django features and APIs.

 Features
 ========

 All Django features and APIs.
-Pg-django is based on Django 1.4 code and it must respect django feature.
+Pg-django is based on Django 1.4 code and it must respect django features.
 To ensure this, we run django tests on our code every days (or such), and no official release is possible if the tests fail.

 This is not enough!
 But we can't do more...
 Maybe some bugs may appear at